Dilapidation Report Guide Australia

 Photo requirements

-Dilapidation reports are photo-intensive — a typical residential report may include 100-300 photographs.
+Dilapidation reports are photo-intensive — a typical residential report may include 100 to 300 photographs.
 Each photo should:

 - Be clearly labelled with its location and what it shows